sletz/wasm3/faust/README.md

 Then compile a wasm file from a Faust DSP program like:

-`faust -lang noise.dsp -o noise.wasm`
+`faust -lang wasm noise.dsp -o noise.wasm`

 Ane execute it with the wasm3 interpreter: